Home > KMC Blog index > Current article

 BACKGROUND

 Unfortunately, I have observed an increasing amount of judgmental attitudes which are dividing the dancing environments at parties & major events.
 I have myself experienced this with receiving negative mistreatment.
 This is sadly partly due to discrimination against my difficulties and how I am misperceived.
-Also, when I face the psychological side effects of ableism and against any competitive dancing environments, I am often taken advantage of against my presence.
-Because of these factors, I have been made to be less visible.
+Also, when I face the psychological side effects of ableism and against any competitive dancing environments, I am often being taken advantage of against my presence.
+With these of these factors, I have been made to be less visible.
 This includes not attending social parties too regularly and not participating in freestyle dancing after classes unless I am very confident from the classes I have learned.

 MY OBSERVATIONS

-Depending on a particular location, I have also seen an escalating amount of Impatience from attendees at classes, including at parties and conventions
+Depending on a particular location, I have also seen an escalating amount of impatience from attendees at classes, including at parties and conventions

 In addition, I have seen an increasing amount of dancing environments appear more competitive at parties and festivals.
 Because of this, it makes it harder to approach people to dance, and it can drain anyone's dancing confidence.